Pirate-Weather/pirate-weather-code/README.md

 ## Next steps
 The immediate next steps for this project are getting everything setup to make it easy for people host this locally and contribute to the project!
 This centres on significantly improving the documentation on what each script is doing, how it is doing it, and how to add additional sources.
 Code quality needs to be improved throughout, particularly in the [response script](https://github.com/Pirate-Weather/pirate-weather-code/blob/main/responseLocal.py).
 Finally, some additional work needs to be done on the docker setup, focusing on building the containers for x64 machines and activating Ofelia's logging tools!

+## License
+The code for the Pirate Weather API is licensed under the [AGPL](https://github.com/Pirate-Weather/pirate-weather-code#AGPL-3.0-1-ov-file) license.
+That means that you're free to use (for any purpose), remix, or build off anything in this repository, under the condition that the end product (including serving data in a network application) has the source code available and is licensed under the same (AGPL) terms.
+This setup seems to be pretty common with open-source weather APIs, and so is where I wanted to start.

+If you'd like to use Pirate Weather in another application that isn't AGPL compatible, reach out!
+Depending on the application, I'm more than happy to come up with a reasonable and custom solution: <mail@pirateweather.net>.